Want to get some charcoal started fast but don’t own a charcoal chimney?

 You want a lot of holes to allow for airflow WITHOUT allowing any hot charcoal to fall through, so don’t make the holes too big.

-Be EXTRA cautious when transferring the hot coffee can, using only very long tongs as well very well insulated grilling gloves like these ones I prefer:
+Be EXTRA cautious when transferring the hot coffee can, using only very long tongs as well very well insulated grilling gloves like these we prefer:

 For a list of our favorite insulated BBQ grilling gloves, check out our complete list here.